• Skip to primary navigation

 Coconut Mango

-• 2 tablespoon unsweetened dried coconut flakes
+• 2 tbsp unsweetened dried coconut flakes

-• ½ cup mango diced
+• ½ cup mango, diced

 • coconut cream